 In this paper, we take the chi-squared test to be any statistical test such that the test statistic under the null hypothesis is approximately chi-squared distributed.
-Pearson's chi-squared tests represent an important subclass.
-Other examples include Fisher's exact test, Cochran-Mantel-Haenszel test, McNemar test for contingency tables, Turkey's test for additivity in the analysis of variance, portmanteau test in time-series analysis, and Wald's test and likelihood ratio test in general statistical modelling etc. Indeed, the chi-squared test is one of the most widely used statistical hypothesis tests.
-Among other objectives, it can be applied to assess goodness of fit, homogeneity, and independence etc.
+Pearson's chi-squared test represents an important subclass.
+Other examples include Fisher's exact test, the Cochran-Mantel-Haenszel test, McNemar's test for contingency tables, Turkey's test for additivity in the analysis of variance, the portmanteau test in time-series analysis, and Wald's test and likelihood ratio test in general statistical modelling etc. Indeed, the chi-squared test is one of the most widely used statistical hypothesis tests.
+Among other objectives, it can be applied to test goodness of fit, homogeneity, and independence etc.

-Suppose we conduct the chi-squared test a large number of times.
-Based on these test results, not only would we like to know which test is significant after adjustment for multiplicity, but also the effect size of significant test results.
-Our approach to the issues raised hinges on Tweedie's formula based on a Bayesian hierarchical model for chi-squared data, which is then employed to construct posterior intervals for the effect size.
+Suppose we conduct a large number of chi-squared tests simultaneously.
+Based on these test results, not only would we like to know which test is significant after adjustment for multiplicity, but also the effect size of the significant test results.
+Large scale studies and the associated compound decision problems of this kind have motivated a revival of empirical Bayes methods; see \cite{Efron:2010}.

-The Bayesian hierarchical model has a long history in empirical Bayes literature. \cite{Robbins:1956} contained several remarkable Bayesian estimation formulae under such models.
-The theoretical properties of empirical Bayes estimates as well as their dominance of maximum likelihood estimates are an important part of the profound study in \cite{Stein:1981} and \cite{Brown:1971}.
-In the regression context, \cite{YL:2005} adopted another empirical Bayes approach through efficient approximations and algorithms instead of a closed-form representation of the estimand.
+Our approach to the issue raised above hinges on Tweedie's formula based on a Bayesian hierarchical model for chi-squared data, which is then employed to construct posterior intervals of the effect size.
+The Bayesian hierarchical model has a long history in empirical Bayes literature. \cite{Robbins:1956} contained several remarkable Bayesian estimation formulae under such models, which were referred to as Tweedie's formula by \cite{Efron:2011}.
+The superiority of empirical Bayes estimates derived from such formulas and their dominance over maximum likelihood estimates are part of the profound study in \cite{Brown:1971} and \cite{Stein:1981}.
+More recent works include \cite{YL:2005}, \cite{Jiang:Zhang:2009}, \cite{Muralidharan:2010}, \cite{Brown_etal_2013}, \cite{FJS:2017}, and \cite{Weinstein_etal_2018}.

-\cite{BH:1995} introduced false discovery rate (FDR) as a criterion to control type I error in multiple testing situations.
-They also provided a sequential p-value rejection procedure to control FDR, the proportion of false positives.
-Benjamini-Hochberg (BH) procedure does not change the ranking of test statistic values and only suggests a way to threshold them.
-After thresholding, a subset of large chi-squared values are retained for further investigation.
-Selection bias discussed in \cite{Efron:2011} refers to the tendency of the corresponding true effect sizes of the retained chi-squared values to be less extreme.